How To Not Overspend on Your Kids This Holiday Season

 Once you’ve figured out how much you can afford to spend on gifts for your kids, have them go through their lists to highlight what they really want.

-“For very young children, they’ll likely be happy with just the idea of opening presents,” said Alissa Van Volkom, head of consumer deposits, products and payments at TD Bank.
+“For very young children, they’ll likely be happy with just the idea of opening presents,” said Alissa Van Volkom, chief marketing officer at Vanguard.
 “For older children, it’s helpful to plan in advance and understand what they really want so you can set expectations for those big-ticket items, like an Xbox, for example.”

-You can even use the holidays as an opportunity to teach your kids about the value of money and budgeting, said Trina Patel, financial advice expert at Albert.
+You can even use the holidays as an opportunity to teach your kids about the value of money and budgeting, said Trina Patel, senior financial advice manager at Albert.

 “When your kids give you a wish list, talk to them about your budget and how much will be spent on their gifts,” she said.
 “This gives them an opportunity to find out how much each item costs, assess what they really want and prioritize what they want.
 This also allows you to control how much you’ll be spending on their gifts and can help you avoid feeling guilty for not getting everything on their wish list.”